Buhbooh/madden-trainer-releases/README.md

 ## How To Use

 1. After running the tool, Load your franchise by selecting your franchise file (usually in the '\Users\\<username>\Documents\Madden NFL 24\saves' folder).
-NOTE: You **MUST** always use this franchise file whenever loading your franchise into the tool every week - i.e. be sure and use the same franchise file when using the tool, or your prgressions will not get saved.
+NOTE: You **MUST** always use this franchise file whenever loading your franchise into the tool every week - i.e. be sure and use the same franchise file when using the tool, or your progressions will not get saved.
+Don't rely on autosave files, unless you used that autosave file at the beginning to initialize the franchise in the tool.

 2. Initialize your franchise (one-time step).
 This generates data locally for your franchise to keep track of player potentials and progression.